GOOD CONVERSATIONS

 FOR THEIR FUTURES

-Underage marijuana use comes with consequences that can get in the way of a young person’s goals and plans—like attending college, getting a job, or joining an after school club.
-Understanding how marijuana can impact their futures helps you have a more impactful conversation.
+Underage cannabis use comes with consequences that can get in the way of a young person’s goals and plans—like attending college, getting a job, or joining an after-school club.
+Understanding how cannabis can impact their futures helps you have a more impactful conversation.

 Youth don’t want to lose your trust.

-It’s important to tell your kids how you feel about underage marijuana use and that there will be consequences if they do choose to use.
-Youth want to gain your trust because that can lead to more freedom like driving privileges and staying out with friends.
+It’s important to tell your kids how you feel about underage cannabis use and that there will be consequences if they do choose to use.
+Youth want to gain your trust because that can lead to more freedom, like driving privileges and staying out with friends.
 But if they break your trust, that can mean losing those freedoms, which is something no young person wants.

-If youth are caught using marijuana, they could get in trouble with their school.
-That means they can be removed from sports teams and other activities, suspended, expelled or referred to drug counseling.
-Parents, coaches and teachers have a responsibility to talk to youth about underage marijuana use.
+If youth are caught using cannabis, they could get in trouble with their school.
+That means they can be removed from sports teams and other activities, suspended, expelled, or referred to drug counseling.
+Parents, coaches, and teachers have a responsibility to talk to youth about underage cannabis use.

 They can get in trouble with the law.

-Under Colorado marijuana laws, If someone under the age of 21 gets caught with marijuana, they could get a Minor in Possession (MIP) charge.
-It’s important to let youth know that MIPs could also mean fines, driver’s license suspension, the loss of financial aid and misdemeanor or felony charges.
+Under Colorado cannabis laws, if someone under the age of 21 gets caught with cannabis, they could get a Minor in Possession (MIP) charge.
+It’s important to let youth know that MIPs could also mean fines, driver’s license suspension, the loss of financial aid, and misdemeanor or felony charges.
 If they are caught using at their school, they could be reported to local law enforcement and could be arrested.
-It’s important to note that youth who are legally prescribed medical marijuana are protected from legal consequences.
+It’s important to note that youth who are legally prescribed medical cannabis are protected from legal consequences.

 It can cost them their job.

-Regardless of age, many employers don’t allow their employees to use marijuana.
+Regardless of age, many employers don’t allow their employees to use cannabis.
 This could mean losing a job and the freedoms that come along with making money.
-Make sure they understand the importance of building good references and not letting weed take away the things that can help.
+Make sure they understand the importance of building good references and not letting cannabis take away the things that can help.